noomerzx/vue-barcode-scanner/README.md

 ## Features
 Usually in the market have a lot of barcode scanner.
 So we need to handle a lot of things to make this input right as it was for all scanner.

+This plugin allows for better control of scanning inputs as speed of scanners lead to noisy and innacurate results.
+This plugin will allow you to use your **already** implemented barcode scanner in your project with better control and accuracy.

+vue-barcode-scanner is a throttle for existing barcode scanners such as https://github.com/serratus/quaggaJS or https://github.com/hypery2k/cordova-barcodescanner-plugin/. vue-barcode-scanner is not a scanning tool on its own.

 ### What's the problem
 * The listener will alway trigger for each character input, So we need to put it together and check when it's finished and ready to use.
 * Need to handle some special characters for some scanner, Because it's not the same for all scanner.